Are you planning on launching a new logo soon? Then, Instagram is the perfect platform to do so!

 Try different social media profiles and see which one takes off.
 Use videos and GIFs.
 Post during your free time and tell your audience how exciting things are happening in your world.

-Spotify revealed their new logo through a series of short video clips featuring people from all over the world listening to music on Spotify.
+Spotify revealed various cool logos through a series of short video clips featuring people from all over the world listening to music on Spotify.

 I hope this blog post has got you pumped!
 Be sure to keep these tips in mind as you create your social media strategy.